 What is Broken Function Level Authorization (BFLA)?

-BFLA, sometimes referred to as BAFLA, occurs when an API endpoint allows users to perform actions that should be restricted to administrators or privileged roles.
+BFLA occurs when an API endpoint allows users to perform actions that should be restricted to administrators or privileged roles.

 How Broken Function Level Authorization Works

 Attackers often discover these flaws by analyzing how an application interacts with its backend.
 Many API operations use predictable HTTP methods, such as GET for reading data and PUT, POST, or DELETE for modifying or removing data.
+Understanding HTTP verb tampering is essential for recognizing how attackers exploit these patterns.

 For example:

-• A user intercepts a GET request to view account details.
+- A user intercepts a GET request to view account details

-• They modify the method to PUT or DELETE and resend it.
+- They modify the method to PUT or DELETE and resend it

 This happens because the API fails to check whether the user has the right role or privilege to execute that function.